 We can't resign ourselves to a label

-can be beneficial in that it raises a red flag and opens up the possibility of getting support, however, it can be self-defeating, in that we resign ourselves to the label, and then are more inclined to not do anything about our situation to improve our mental health.
-Good mental health requires lifestyle changes, effort and determination.
-It is possible that even with that, it might take much time to be 100%, but much can be accomplished in this way in most situations.
+can be beneficial in that it raises a red flag and opens up the possibility of getting support, however, it can also be self-defeating, in that we may resign ourselves to the label, and then are more inclined to not to take necessary actions, including lifestyle changes and self-help to improve our mental health.
+Good mental health requires lifestyle changes, effort, and determination.
+Even with that, it can take some time to fully recover; however, a positive, forward looking approach to mental health recovery is an excellent foundation for long-term recovery.

 Lifestyle Changes - Effective Self Help for Mental Health Disorders

-, that includes exercise, are stated to be effective in overcoming up to 30% of the symptoms associated with bipolar disorder
+, exercise, quitting destructive habits such as smoking, and overuse of alcohol can be effective in overcoming up to 30% of the symptoms associated with bipolar disorder

-time to a minimum, and cutting out anything that might overwhelm the mind, toning down or mellowing out our taste in music
+time, a passive and often mindless activity, to a minimum, and making adjustments with anything that might overwhelm the mind, such as toning down or mellowing out in our tastes in music

 Therapy for Mental Health Difficulties